 - Each club will be limited to facility access contingent on space availability.

 If the school principal or principal’s designee determines that a club is participating in activities beyond the scope of its charter or is in violation of any law or policy, the school principal or principal’s designee may do any of the following:

 - Allow the charter to be modified to include the activities if they are in compliance with the law and policies;

 - Instruct the sponsor or supervisor not to allow similar violations in the future;

 - Suspend the club’s authorization or school facilities use pending further corrective action as determined by the school principal or principal’s designee; or

 - Terminate the club’s authorization and dissolve the club.

-- A club which is found to have been in violation of the provisions of its charter or to have been engaged in conduct which violates current Utah Codes, any other applicable law or regulation, or any District or school policy or regulation may be subject to charter suspension, revocation or other disciplinary action consistent with policies and procedures established and from time to time modified by the Administration.
+- A club that is found to have been in violation of the provisions of its charter or to have been engaged in conduct that violates current Utah Codes, any other applicable law or regulation, or any District or school policy or regulation may be subject to charter suspension, revocation or other disciplinary action consistent with policies and procedures established and from time to time modified by the Administration.